Urban Walking Trails: Draggin Bottom

 Where can I recycle cartons?

 To learn if your community accepts cartons for recycling, please visit RecycleCartons.com or check with your local recycling program.

 Simply place the cartons in your recycle bin.
 If your recycling program collects materials as “singlestream,” you may place your cartons in your bin with all the other recyclables.
 If your recycling program collects materials as “dual-

 Wait, you just said cartons are made mainly from paper.
 Don’t I want to put them with other paper recyclables?

 Good question.
 The answer is no. Once cartons arrive at your local recycling facility, they will be sorted separately from the rest of the materials.
 To make this work at the facility, it is easier to modify how containers are sorted than paper.
 In the end, as long as all cartons are sorted and baled together, the material will then be recycled.

-Below are links to the 2016 event information for the Hard to Recycle and Household Chemical collections offered in partnership with the Pennsylvania Resources Council.
+Below are links to event information for the Hard to Recycle and Household Chemical collections offered in partnership with the Pennsylvania Resources Council.

 Rain Garden Design and Management Technical Workshop

 The Borough of Etna, through its partnership with the Sustainable Lands Program, and a grant from the League of Women Voters, Water Resource Education Network, hosted a technical workshop for the design and management of a rain garden on September 7, 2013.
 As part of that program, an actual hands-